Kunstmuseum Stuttgart: Collection

 The Kunstmuseum Stuttgart museum's collection comes from the previous "Galerie der Stadt Stuttgart".
 The city's collection goes back to a gift from the Marchese Silvio della Valle di Casanova in 1924.

-It contains one of the most important collections of the work of Otto Dix and also works from Willi Baumeister, Adolf Hölzel, Dieter Roth, and others.
+It contains one of the most important collections of the work of Otto Dix including his Metropolis, Prague Street, and Portrait of the Dancer Anita Berber as well as works from Willi Baumeister, Adolf Hölzel, Dieter Roth, and others.

 Construction History

 The site now occupied by the cubic structure of the new Kunstmuseum was once home to the ruins of the Kronprinzenpalais, which had been damaged during an air raid in 1944.
 The Kronprinzenpalais had served as an urban counterpart to the Wilhelmspalais at the opposite end of the Planie.
 After the ruins were demolished in 1963, the Planie was redeveloped into a six-lane road with four additional tunnels designed for both cars and trams.

 To make crossing in the Königstraße easier for pedestrians, the stair-like Kleine Schloßplatz was constructed in 1968.
 However, it never fully met its intended purpose and was not widely embraced.
 For years, discussions revolved around demolishing the structure, as it was seen as unnecessary, especially after the surface-level street had been covered again.
 The construction of the new Kunstmuseum after the year 2000 filled this gap in the urban landscape next to the Königsbau along Königstraße.